13.17.1Externalized Resource Body Storage

 Currently, MinIO is only recommended for development purposes.

-13.17.1.8Resource Body Storage Mode: Azure Blob Storage
+13.17.2.8Resource Body Storage Target Mode: Azure Blob Storage

-In this mode, resource bodies are stored in an Azure Blog Storage container.
+In this mode, resource bodies are stored in an Azure Blob Storage container.
 All data will be stored in one container, which can be named via the Blob Service Bucket / Container property.
 You can also configure the account name by setting the Blob Service Azure Account property.
 On boot, Smile CDR will create a container if it does not already exist.

 There are three different supported authentication methods: